ajna-finance/ajna-core/tests/INVARIANTS.md

 ## Position Manager
 - **PM1**: For each position, for each bucket in the position summed LP balance == LP balance of the position manager in the underlying pool
 - **PM2**: Position deposit time (`depositTime`) tracked by tokenId in PositionManager (`positions[tokenId][index]`) should always be of equal or lesser value than the PositionManager's LP at that index in the pool contract.
-- **PM3**: After a bucket bankrupcy all LP tokens have zero balance in that bucket